-The 10 Best Traits of a Social Media Marketing Professional
+The 10 Best Skills of a Social Media Marketing Professional

 Employers, you want to find a social media marketing professional who can help you reach your marketing goals for real business results.
 Candidates, you want to land a social media marketing position where you can get the job done.
 How can both of you find what you’re looking for?